Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/start-here.md

 ### If you want the forward-looking version

 1. *A Layer-Based Evaluation of Signed Language Writing Systems*
-2. *From Critique to Construction: Priorities for Signed Language Writing Infrastructure*
+2. *From Critique to Construction: Priorities for Signed-Language Writing Infrastructure*

 ## What to expect from the reviews